fgcz/bfabricShiny/README.md

-# bfabric_shiny
+# bfabricShiny

 allows the user to automatically generate a certain set of queues for thermo instruments.
 Queues can be exported as .csv and directly loaded into Xcalibur for running the sequence.

 # INSTALL

+## Requirements

+- install libcurl

+##

 ```{bash}
 apt-get install r-base